ElenaBerettaVu/ThesisProject/README.md

 ## 4. Research Design and Timeline

 The first thing to do to begin your thesis project is to draft a Research Design.
 As a rule, it is always best to send me a non-final version and give me time to correct.
 Within the Research Design should be included clear research questions and in the methodology a concrete idea of how you intend to answer the research questions.

 Below you will find some general information about the timeline to follow if you want to execute the thesis project in 5 months:
-* month 1: research design, bibliography construction, data retrieval or dataset construction (depending on the project)
+* **month 1**: research design, bibliography construction, data retrieval or dataset construction (depending on the project)
-* months 2, 3: deployment
+* **months 2, 3**: deployment
-* month 4: evaluation and analysis of results
+* **month 4**: evaluation and analysis of results
-* month 4, 5: thesis writing and final delivery
+* **month 4, 5**: thesis writing and final delivery
-* thesis submission may be at the end of month 5 or in the following month depending on faculty availability
+* thesis presentation may be at the end of month 5 or in the following month depending on faculty availability

-Some important things to keep in mind:
+:exclamation: Some important things to keep in mind:
-* agree with me on clear deadlines
+* agree with me on clear deadlines :date:
 * to proofread your work and give you useful feedback I need time, and proofreading your work is not my exclusive responsibility.
-Be sure to send me your work on time
+Be sure to send me your work on time :alarm_clock:
 * do not assume that I will always be there.
 Generally the months when I am away for vacation or personal reasons are August, September and December.
-As a rule, do not assume that I am always present, or that my colleagues are, if you do not meet agreed deadlines
+As a rule, do not assume that I am always present, or that my colleagues are, if you do not meet agreed deadlines :desert_island: